solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 ```
 ### Privilege Escalation with Unquoted Service Paths ✅

+> [!Des]
-**Description:** When a Windows service is set to use a specific executable file (") it must be inside the ("), especially if the route contains the space.
+> When a Windows service is set to use a specific executable file (") it must be inside the ("), especially if the route contains the space.
 If these quotes are not there, Windows When running the service, it cannot determine where the executable file is and may first look for other files that are on the way.
 ```powershell
 1️⃣ # Check the configuration details of a particular service example ( BINARY_PATH_NAME and SERVICE_START_NAME and .. )
 sc qc WindowsScheduler # cmd